 Meet Matt Fridy

-Matt is a attorney with the law firm of Wallace, Jordan, Ratliff, and Brandt, a full-service law firm, where he specializes in constitutional law, government law, critical motion and appellate practice, and corporate litigation.
-He and his wife, the former Kimberly Arledge, a pharmacist, have four children, Jack (7), Beth (5), Cate (3), and Emmy(6 months).
+Matt is an attorney with the law firm of Wallace, Jordan, Ratliff, and Brandt, a full-service law firm, where he specializes in constitutional law, agricultural law, critical motion and appellate practice, and corporate litigation.
+He and his wife, the former Kimberly Arledge, a pharmacist, have five children, Jack, Beth, Cate, Emmy, and Carrie Mae.
 They reside in Montevallo and attend Spring Creek Cumberland Presbyterian Church, where Matt serves as an elder.

-An active community leader, Matt is a graduate of Leadership Shelby County, and, until recently, served as a Vice Chairman on the Board of Directors of the University of Montevallo’s National Alumni Association.
-Matt was also a founding member of the Junior Board of Directors of the University of Montevallo’s National Alumni Association, and, in 2010, he was named the University of Montevallo’s Young Alumni of the Year.
+An active community leader, Matt is a graduate of Leadership Shelby County and presently serves on the Board of Directors of the Greater Shelby Chamber of Commerce.
+He is a member of the School Board of Evangel Classical Christian School.
+A past Vice Chairman on the Board of Directors of the University of Montevallo’s National Alumni Association, Matt was also a founding member of the Association’s Junior Board of Directors.
+In 2010, he was named the University of Montevallo’s Young Alumni of the Year.
 He is a past member of the Board of Directors of Hands On Birmingham, a nonprofit, community service organization, and he served as a founding member of that organization’s Junior Board of Directors.

 Matt graduated with honors from the University of Montevallo in 1998.
 He attended Samford University’s Cumberland School of Law, where he served as the Executive Editor of the Cumberland Law Review.
 He graduated magna cum laude in 2001 and served a one-year appointment as a law clerk to United States District Judge Edwin Nelson.
 In addition to his work as a lawyer, Matt has also served as an Adjunct Professor of Business Law at the University of Montevallo.